WillSullivan/idownvotedbecause/CONTRIBUTING.md

 ## Tone

 Be conscious of the tone of your topic.
-Talk about the problem as if it was its own entity, not the result of what the person you downvoted did.
+Talk about the problem as if it was its own entity, not the result of what any specific person did.
+If you aren't sure what this means, check the history of this document for an example.

 Be careful of sounding accusatory towards an individual person, rather speak of any person in a similar situation.
 And try not to use the passive voice _too_ much.
 State facts as they exist.

 ## images